Financial Aid Essentials

 - Enrolled in at least six credit hours in an eligible program

 - Maintain Satisfactory Academic Progress (SAP) Guidelines for Federal Student Aid (minimum 2.0 GPA and 67% completion rate)

 - Be in good standing with any educational loans, grants, or scholarships per the National Student Loan Database.

-To apply for Federal Work-Study program or view the current available positions, please visit our webpage.
+To apply for Federal Work-Study program or view the current available positions, please visit Work-Study positions .

 A state funded scholarship offered for up to four years, including fall, spring and summer school terms.
 The program funds up to the school’s full cost of attendance after other public funds and scholarships have been applied.
 NC Reach provides comprehensive student support, including Virtual Mentors, Care Packages and internships.

 The NC Scholarship works with federal aid to provide a guaranteed amount of financial assistance with additional state funding provided to students with exceptional need.
 Students enrolling at a North Carolina Community College with an Adjusted Gross Income (AGI) of $75,000 or less and an Expected Family Contribution (EFC) of 7,500 or less, as reported on the FAFSA, are guaranteed at least $2,800 from combined federal and state aid.
 The student must be enrolled in an eligible program as an undergraduate for at least six credit hours per semester at a North Carolina Community College.
 The NC Scholarship does not fund during the summer term.